vadimso/solaredge/README.md

 Install ES HQ on local host to monitor ES cluster

-Install ANSIBLE  on local VM and use ansible playbook to add instances to the cluster, and use plyabookansible to install filebeat on nginx
+Install ANSIBLE  on local VM and use ansible role to add instances to the cluster, and use role to install filebeat on nginx